 2. Give your guests ample warning

-Even if it is just by a Save the Date email or and informal verbal warning, make sure the people you want there the most know about your wedding plans long in advance in order for them to plan and budget appropriately.
+Even if it is just by a Save the Date email or an informal verbal warning, make sure the people you want there the most knowledgeable about your wedding plans long in advance in order for them to plan and budget appropriately.